Serpens66/Anno-1800-Mods/README.md

 # Anno 1800 Mods
 Mods for Anno 1800 created by me (Serp/Serpens66).
+You can open the modinfo.json file of each mod for an explanation what it does (should be displayed automatically when you use a modmanager).

 Game Version Compatibility
 -